Console Pianos vs. Upright Pianos: Which is Better for You?

 Console piano

-Console pianos are compact pianos with a small soundboard and piano action that are designed for home use and practice purposes to meet the budget and space requirements of most consumers.
+Console pianos are compact pianos with a small soundboard and action that are designed for home use and practice purposes to meet the budget and space requirements of most consumers.

-This type of piano takes up less space in height only and ordinarily sounds like a good option for those living in smaller living spaces or apartments.
+This type of piano takes up less space (in height only) and ordinarily sounds like a good option for those living in smaller living spaces or apartments.

-At the end of the day, having a new piano in your home is going to make noise, and even if you get the smallest piano it will make loud enough sound to bother your neighbors.
+At the end of the day, having a new piano in your home is going to make noise, and even if you get the smallest piano it will surely make enough sound to bother your neighbors.
 (Unless you have a piano with silent systems etc.)

 What’s the size and dimensions of a Console Piano?